trilitech/tezos-developer-docs/docs/smart-contracts/testing.md

 ## Programming languages for testing

-The test scenarios are usually written using a full classical programming language, such as `JavaScript` or `Python`, with a library that gives you access to special features to:
+The test scenarios are usually written using a full classical programming language, such as JavaScript or Python, with a library that gives you access to special features to:

 - Deploy contracts
 - Make calls to entrypoints